joesasson/voneddie/README.md

   1. Go to [diCentral Portal](https://diwebc.dicentral.com/Main.aspx) and find desired PO number
   2. Select all stores and export as csv
   3. Save as {po#}.xls
-  4. Add column for sku via a lookup in a barcode reference on another spreadsheet
+  4. Add column for sku via a lookup in a barcode reference on another spreadsheet [AUTO]
-  5. Add column for po+store by combining po column and store column
+  5. Add column for po+store by combining po column and store column [AUTO]
   6. Remove extraneous data, add column called "in stock"  [AUTO]
   7. Sort by upc
   8. Print for warehouse - hide all columns beside sku, po, qty, and in stock - create new sheet called picklist